TRY OUR FREE APP

 Master the art of dialogue in 10 five-minute lessons.

-Colons are used when there’s a very strong bond between what comes before and what comes after, and the two parts may not be able to stand on their own.
+Colons are used when there’s a strong bond between what comes before and what comes after, and the two parts may be unable to stand on their own.
 You can consider them as two equally important parts of a sentence that complete each other.

 🤔 Wondering how capitalization works when you’re using colons and semicolons?
 If what follows the colon is a fully-functioning, independent clause or part of a title, you should capitalize, whereas you shouldn’t capitalize if the two parts of the sentence are dependent on each other.
 With semicolons, capitalize the word that follows only if it’s a proper noun.
 Head over to our post on title capitalization rules if you want to learn more.